 With the optional navigation system, the camera is projected onto the larger navigation screen, making the image much easier to see.
 This is a proper rearview camera.
 This screen also displays some of the audio controls, adding an extra step or two when changing stations, and adding distraction.
 The voice navigation messed up big time, when we used it.
 It misguided us past an easy freeway interchange we knew by heart.
 And it repeatedly and annoyingly interrupted our radio listening, to warn of traffic delays ahead that didn't exist.
 Overall, however, the Toyota navigation system works better than most.

-The Highlander's elevated ride height and upright seating position give it that desirable SUV trait but with easier step-in than older, truck-based SUVs.
+The elevated ride height and upright seating position give Highlander that desirable SUV trait but with easier step-in than older, truck-based SUVs.

 The front seats are comfortable, and visibility is good to all corners.
 Head and leg room are generous in the first and second rows.